 All amounts outstanding under these facilities are repayable on 30 June 2020.
 All obligations of Brookfield Infrastructure under the facilities are guaranteed by BIP.
 Loans under these facilities accrue interest at a floating rate based on LIBOR plus 1.20%.
 Brookfield Infrastructure is required to pay an unused commitment fee under the facilities of 18 basis points per annum.
 As at 30 September 2015, there were no draws on the credit facilities and US\$103 million of letters of credit were issued.
-It is not expected that the Existing BIP Corporate-Revolving Credit Facilities will be drawn in connection with the Offer.

-(b) New BIP Corporate Credit Facility
+b.
+New BIP Corporate Credit Facility